d-morrison/IntroStatActivities/_book/05-L04-EDA-two-quantitative-wrapup.md

 \vspace{0.3in}

-11. Does adding the variable species affect the relationship between body mass and flipper length?
-Explain.
+11. **Does adding the variable species affect the relationship between body mass and flipper length?
+Explain.**

 \newpage

-\vspace{1in}